Ordep22/C-Programming-from-basic-to-advanced/README.md

 9. Functions in C ✅

-10. Pointers in C 🚶🚶
+10. Pointers in C ✅

+11. Inputs and Outputs File 🚶🚶

 ...next chapters &nbsp;⚙️ &nbsp;

-## C programming from basic to advanced Track License

-This repository uses the [MIT License](/LICENSE).